 Our Child and Youth Programs are funded directly by donations from generous donors.
-This year we need to raise $360,000 to support these vitally important programs that help to break the cycle of abuse and homelessness and give children hope and promise for the future.
+We need your support for these vitally important programs that help to break the cycle of abuse and homelessness and give children hope and promise for the future.
 These children and youth live in our communities and they need and deserve our support.

 You can help support our Children's Programs: